feipenghhq/apple-riscv32/tests/README.md

 ### riscv-tests-simple

 The modified source code from the riscv-test repo.
-See `README.md` in it for more details
+See [README.md](./riscv-tests-simple/README.md) in it for more details.

 ### verilog

 Testbench related verilog files

-## How to run tests in cocotb framework
+## How to run tests

 See README.md under cocotb folder